-ANSWER: Defendant Mohammed objects to the term "Watts Gang's criminal enterprise" as argumentative, vague, and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant denies he engaged in any criminal activity or participated in a criminal enterprise.
+Defendant lacks sufficient knowledge or information to form a belief as to the truth of the remaining allegations in this paragraph.

 34. On April 22, 2022, the Circuit Court of Cook County vacated plaintiff Key's conviction and granted the State's request to nolle prosequi the case.